 KEES VEENENBOS / SCIENCE PHOTO LIBRARY KEES VEENENBOS / SCIENCE PHOTO LIBRARY

 Water on Mars.
-Computer artwork looking south-west over three large craters flooded by water from the Marineris Valles (Mariner Valley) region of Mars 3.5 billion years ago.
-The Aram Chaos (centre) and the Galilaei Crater (centre right) are seen.
-The Marineris Valles is an enormous fault system (not seen) to the west, channelling water to this area.
+Computer artwork looking west over water in the Aram Chaos Crater on Mars 3.5 billion years ago.
+The area is drying out, but is still supplied by water through the Ares Vallis (Ares Valley, from right).
+Areas across top are flooded by water from the massive Marineris Valles canyons to the west.
 This image is hundreds of kilometres across.
-Mars is now a desert world, as the water was ultimately lost due to the thin Martian atmosphere and weak gravity.
+Mars is now a desert world, and the water was ultimately lost due to its thin atmosphere and weak gravity.
 The topography was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.

 Model release not required.
 Property release not required.